 Metals like the next example need specular attributes, which means that you must use one of the Maya materials with a specular highlight, these materials are:

-Looking at this reference for gold, you can see that it is not smooth and shiny.
+Looking at this reference image of gold (above), you can see that it is not smooth and shiny.
 As a result, the specular highlight is not all that sharp and can spread a little over the surface.
-We will need to use the eccentricity value in our material to simulate how far the specular highlight spreads over the surface of a model.
+Use the eccentricity value in our material to simulate how far the specular highlight spreads over the surface of a model.
 The specular colour for metal should be a colour that matches the main colour of the material, which will help to make the material look more metallic.

 The specular roll-off attribute controls the brightness or intensity of the specular highlight.
 You can set this value above 1 by attributing a higher value as required.